Uche-anya/Profit-analysis-using-Linear-Regression/README.md

 # Profit-analysis-using-Linear-Regression
-Profit Estimation analysis of 'Compnies.csv' using a Linear Regression model
+Profit Estimation analysis of 'Companies.csv' using a Linear Regression model